-long unbiased trajectory respectively.
-The biased trajectory was generated by doing well-tempered metadynamics along 1-d RC $\chi^{(1)}$ defined in Table.
+tory was generated by doing well-tempered metadynamics along 1-d RC $\chi^{(1)}$ defined in Table.
 II.
 See SI for further details of both the biased and unbiased simulations.

-For this simple system, the commute distances $d_K$ show similar connectivities for $K = 0$ and $K = K^$ , which shows that one RC is indeed sufficient to describe the system in terms of recovering state-to-state connectivity between all 3 metastable states.
-Both types of input trajectories show a near degenerate structure with two pairs of states kinetically separated from each other, while one pair very close.
+For this simple system, the commute distances d_K show similar connectivities for $K = 0$ and $K = K^$, which shows that one RC is indeed sufficient to describe the system in terms of recovering state-to-state connectivity between all 3 metastable states.
+Both types of input trajectories show a near degenerate structure with two pairs of states kinetically separated from each other, while one pair is very close.